Scroll down to find the artisan.

 Hand-spinning, Knitting, and Felting

-I have a small flock of Columbia/Rambouillet sheep and find various ways to use the wool they produce.
-I learned to spin yarn in the late 1980’s, which led to my learning to knit and felt, two very different ways to use wool.
-Having my own sheep gives me the satisfaction of experiencing the entire process, from seeing lambs being born, to wearing a wool sweater I created from their fiber.
-I try to keep the wool pipeline flowing at all times.
+Bootsie had a small flock of Columbia/Rambouillet sheep and found various ways to use the wool they produce.
+She learned to spin yarn in the late 1980’s, which led to her learning to knit and felt, two very different ways to use wool.
+Having her own sheep gave her the satisfaction of experiencing the entire process, from seeing lambs being born, to wearing a wool sweater she created from their fiber.
+Bootsie tried to keep the wool pipeline flowing at all times.
 Once shearing is over there is sorting, washing, carding and spinning to be done, followed by dying, knitting, and/or felting.
-On any given day, several of these might activities might come into play.
-I enjoy sharing my craft through workshops and festivals.
-I value the traditions it represents.
+On any given day, several of these activities might come into play.
+She enjoys sharing her craft through workshops and festivals.
+Bootsie values the traditions it represents.
 These were skills our ancestors needed in order to survive as our country was being formed, and it’s important that they not be lost.

 _____________________________________